 |Includes consumption of animal-derived products.|

 Despite lingering stereotypes, vegan and vegetarian food goes far beyond a garden salad.
-In fact, Kalamazoo College’s executive chef, Johnny, is passionate about delighting vegan and vegetarian diners with food they crave.
+In fact, Creative Dining executive chef Johnny is passionate about delighting vegan and vegetarian diners with food they crave.

 “I got interested in plant-based food for the challenge of it.
 I’ve cooked a lot of cultural food, but it wasn’t until I took some courses on vegan and vegetarian cuisine that I really started experimenting with my favorite flavor profiles.
 You can make a ton of elevated recipes by swapping out ingredients and replacing meat with a vegan or vegetarian protein!”

-He says that Kalamazoo College menus have similar-looking food options at their “regular” food counter and a very similar plant-based option at the vegan/vegetarian station.
+He says that at his college menus have similar-looking food options at their “regular” food counter and a very similar plant-based option at the vegan/vegetarian station.
 “You might have two friends sitting next to each other eating what looks like the same thing, but one of them is eating a pulled pork sandwich while the other is eating a pulled jackfruit sandwich.
 You wouldn’t even know!”

 They regularly offer plant-based versions of chicken tikka masala, grilled chicken, breakfast sausages, and homemade dairy-free macaroni & cheese.
 Johnny happily invites the kitchen’s vegetarian team members to help come up with new and interesting alternatives that compliment their meat-based menu items.
 It keeps their plant-based menus fresh, fun, and—most importantly—delicious!